 In 1725, the ground floor was restored, and the arches were closed.
 In the past the oven was the main part of a house, it was used for roasting meats.
 The wood of the evergreen oak being used for this process giving the meat a special taste.

 Around 1860, the quest rooms converted into flats and the ground floor redecorated served as a confectioner’s shop.
 Still, the already famous roasted meat dishes continued being served.

 We arrived in Madrid during a heatwave.
 It was well over 40 C, at least 10 C warmer than on the Costa del Sol where I live.
 Quite sometime before our trip, we had made a reservation.
 Just as well as the restaurant was fully booked, but due to a cancellation we got squeezed in at 21.30.

 The street is really unusual.
 It slopes down and is winding.
 When you look up at the tall buildings, they seem to undulate.
 It gave a strange impression, I must say.
 This photo was taken before our visit to the restaurant, so it was not the wine.
 We started making a photo of the facade and then were led in by doorkeepers.

 Ham slicing is an Art

-Our Dinner with view on the Wine-cellar
+Our Dinner with a view on the Wine-cellar

-The whole place was packed with people, it was quite lively and one could hear many different languages.
-Many different rooms and tight passages, I must say I admire the waiters who managed to bring the food without spilling.
+The whole place was packed with people.
+It was quite lively and one could hear a lot of different languages.
+Many rooms and tight passages, I must say I admire the waiters who managed to bring the food without spilling.

-Indeed a very nice experience because of the atmosphere of these 300-year-old walls who seemed to be telling some exciting stories from the past but perhaps it was the heat and the wine, who knows.
+Indeed, a very nice experience because of the atmosphere of these 300-year-old walls who seemed to be telling some exciting stories from the past, but perhaps it was the heat and the wine, who knows.